ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 {: #encrypt-data-vol-cli}
 {: cli}

-To create a Block Storage volume with customer-managed encryption from the CLI, first gather the use the `ibmcloud is volume-create` command with the `--encryption-key` option.
-The `encryption_key` option specifies a valid CRN for the root key in the key management service.
+To create a Block Storage volume with customer-managed encryption from the CLI, first gather the CRN of the customer root key, then use the `ibmcloud is volume-create` command with the `--encryption-key` option.
+The `encryption_key` option must specify a valid CRN for the root key in the key management service.

 The following example shows a volume that is created with customer-managed encryption.